datalayer/jupyter-rtc-test/README.md

   yarn test:py
 ```

-The following subsections highligh the various test that starting from the lower layers to the higher ones.
+The following subsections highligh the tests, starting from the lower layers to the higher ones.

 ### 0. Y.js

-JavaScript shared data types for building collaborative software developed in https://github.com/yjs/yjs
+The JavaScript shared data types for building collaborative software is developed in https://github.com/yjs/yjs

 ```bash
 yarn test:py:0